ElementAstro/atom-docs/src/content/docs/en/async/daemon.md

 - The class handles the forking and execution of child processes, as well as tracking process information.
 - Signal handling and PID file management are important aspects of daemon processes that are supported by the provided utility functions.
 - Platform-specific code ensures compatibility with both Windows and Unix-like systems.

-When using this class and its associated functions, make sure to consider proper error handling, logging, and resource management in your daemon processes.